jamekock/debian_chromebook_XE303C12/Readme.rst

 Fix panel PIXEL Environment
 ***************************

-The same script can be used to update the kernel and the modules on the emmc drive.

 - Open explorer, then enable option to show hidden files
 - Locate folder in (/root or /home/"user")/.config directory, delete lxpanel folder and reboot
 - Run this command "sudo apt-get remove pulseaudio" and reboot